 If you are looking at commercial property, the Sydney markets are pushing yields between 3% – 7% net, if you are buying out of the Sydney market Yields are sitting between 6% – 10%+, depending on the tenant, location, lease length and terms and the age and style of the building.
 Deals can be done in the Sydney Market with yields between 7%- 10% but you need to how to create the opportunity, they just don’t get advertised.

-The graph below is depicting the Australian Commerical market returns, as can be seen, rents have slowly decreased (pink), but with the capital value has increased which is a result of lowering yeilds.
+The graph below is depicting the Australian Commercial market returns, as can be seen, rents have slowly decreased (pink), but with the capital value has increased which is a result of lowering yields.

-If rents remain stable or continue to decrease and yeilds increase, loses will be evident in some markets.
+If rents remain stable or continue to decrease and yields increase, loses will be evident in some markets.

-If you have purchased a commerical investment on sub 5.0% net yeild, unless rents start to increase, I would be preparing to make a lose on your investment in the medium term.
+If you have purchased a commercial investment on sub 5.0% net yield, unless rents start to increase, I would be preparing to make a lose on your investment in the medium term.